giacomo-gcad/carbon/dwb_lit_processing/ReadMe.md

 Prerequisites:
 1. The GRASS DB must already contain, in the working mapset defined by  the configuration file,  a map for AGB and a reclass version of AGB (used here as mask to get null values where AGB has No data).
 2. GEBCO 2020 and Worldclim maps must already exist in the GRASS DB.
-3. GEZ map reclassified and resampled to AGB resolution for computation of [Below Ground Biomass - TBD](https://github.com/giacomo-gcad/bgb_procesing) must already exist in the GRASS DB.
+3. GEZ map reclassified and resampled to AGB resolution for computation of [Below Ground Biomass - To Be Done](https://github.com/giacomo-gcad/bgb_procesing) must already exist in the GRASS DB.

 ## Workflow
 Here below each step of the procedure is shortly described.